Section 3702.304 | Variances from written transfer agreements.

 (A)(1) The director of health may grant a variance from the written transfer agreement requirement of section 3702.303 of the Revised Code if the ambulatory surgical facility submits to the director a complete variance application, prescribed by the director, and the director determines after reviewing the application that the facility is capable of achieving the purpose of a written transfer agreement in the absence of one.
 The director's determination is final.

 (2) Not later than sixty days after receiving a variance application from an ambulatory surgical facility, the director shall grant or deny the variance.
 A variance application that has not been approved within sixty days is considered denied.

 (B) A variance application is complete for purposes of division (A)(1) of this section if it contains or includes as attachments all of the following:

 (1) A statement explaining why application of the requirement would cause the facility undue hardship and why the variance will not jeopardize the health and safety of any patient;

-(2) A letter, contract, or memorandum of understanding signed by the facility and one or more consulting physicians who have admitting privileges at a minimum of one local hospital, memorializing the physician or physicians' agreement to provide back-up coverage when medical care beyond the level the facility can provide is necessary;
+(2) A letter, contract, or memorandum of understanding signed by the facility and one or more consulting physicians who have admitting privileges at a minimum of one local hospital that is located within a twenty-five mile radius of the facility, memorializing the physician or physicians' agreement to provide back-up coverage when medical care beyond the level the facility can provide is necessary;

 (3) For each consulting physician described in division (B)(2) of this section: